divolte/shop/README.md

 Make sure you have Docker running locally.
 You can download a proper version at the [Docker Store][ds].

-We are running 6 containers, so the default size is not large enough.
-Boost the ram of Docker to at least 4GB, otherwise you will run into startup problems (Exit with code: 137) when running the `docker compose up` command.
+We are running 6 containers, and the default size is not large enough.
+Boost the ram of Docker to at least 4GB, otherwise you will run into startup problems (Exit with code: 137) when running the `docker-compose up` command.

-We are going to build these containers locally, we prefix them with _shop/_:
+We are going to build these containers locally:

 - shop/docker-divolte
 - shop/docker-shop-service